Ryan Gravenberch

 Ryan Jiro Gravenberch (born 16 May 2002) is a Dutch professional footballer who plays as a defensive midfielder for club Liverpool and the Netherlands national team.
-Known for his quality on the ball, ability to play out of pressure, and his intercepting, tackling, and dribbling abilities, he is widely regarded as one of the best defensive-midfielders in the world.

-Gravenberch began his career with Zeeburgia before joining Ajax, where he won three Eredivisie titles.
+Gravenberch began his career with Ajax, where he won three Eredivisie titles.
 In 2022, he signed for Bayern Munich, helping them win the Bundesliga.
-He transferred to Liverpool in 2023, where he emerged as a focal player in the club’s 2024–25 Premier League win.
+He transferred to Liverpool in 2023, where he emerged as a focal player in the club's 2024–25 Premier League win.

 Gravenberch played for the Netherlands at various youth levels, and was part of the under-17 squad that won the 2018 UEFA European Under-17 Championship.
-He made his senior debut in 2021 and represented the country at UEFA Euro 2024.
+He made his senior debut in 2021, and represented the nation at UEFA Euro 2024 and the 2026 FIFA World Cup.

 Club career

 Ajax

 Gravenberch joined the Ajax Youth Academy in 2010, and worked his way up through the junior levels.
 On 7 June 2018, he received the first ever "Abdelhak Nouri Trofee", which recognises the best talent in the Ajax academy.
 He signed his first professional contract with Ajax that same day, keeping him at the club until 2023.
 Gravenberch made his professional debut with Jong Ajax in a 5–2 Eerste Divisie win over Dordrecht on 24 August 2018.

 Gravenberch made his senior debut with Ajax on 23 September 2018, in a 3–0 Eredivisie loss to PSV.
 He became the youngest ever Ajax player to play in the Eredivisie at 16 years and 130 days, surpassing the record of 16 years and 242 days set by Clarence Seedorf.
 Three days later, Gravenberch made his first start for Ajax, scoring in a 7–0 KNVB Cup win against Te Werve, becoming the youngest goalscorer for the club in the process.

 On 25 November 2020, Gravenberch scored his first Champions League goal in a 3–1 win over Midtjylland in the 2020–21 season.

 On 18 April 2021, Gravenberch scored the first goal in a 2–1 win over Vitesse in the 2021 KNVB Cup final.